 Global Evaluation Advisory Committee

 This effort is supported by a Global Evaluation Advisory Committee (EAC) that will consider potential partners and review research designs and major products from each study.
-The EAC will review all key designs and major evaluation papers.
-They will meet annually with all both the GFRPUNC team and all the collaborating teams from Mexico, Brazil, Chile, Colombia, South Africa and any new group.
+The EAC reviews all key designs and major evaluation papers.
+They meet annually with all both the GFRPUNC team and all the collaborating teams from Mexico, Brazil, Chile, Colombia, South Africa and any new group.

 Barry M. Popkin

 Dr. Popkin is W. R. Kenan, Jr. Distinguished Professor of Nutrition at University of North Carolina Chapel Hill.
 Dr. Popkin’s work on diet, physical activity and obesity-related research in both the US and globally has focused on the concept of the Nutrition Transition, the study of the dynamic shifts in dietary intake and physical activity patterns, and on trends in obesity and other nutrition-related noncommunicable diseases.
 Dr. Popkin’s research program focuses globally on understanding the shifts in stages of the nutrition transition and on programs and policies to improve the population health linked with this transition.
 This has included involvement in several random controlled trials in the US and Mexico, longitudinal, cross-sectional and other epidemiological studies, global ecological analyses, review articles, papers on hydration, membership in beverage guidance patterns for several governments (Mexico, China) and many related activities.